maybenotime/maybenotime.github.io/_pages/about.md

 ---

 I am Shiping, a graduate student at Beijing University of Posts and Telecommunications (BUPT).
 Previously, I obtained my bachelor’s degree in Computer Science from Beijing Language and Cultural University (BLCU).
-Before diving into my master's studies, I worked as a intern at Beijing Advanced Innovation Center for Language Resources (ICALL) and Algorithm R&D Department of TAL.
+Before diving into my master's studies, I worked as an intern at Beijing Advanced Innovation Center for Language Resources (ICALL) and Algorithm R&D Department of TAL.

-I was privileged to have been advised by Prof. Xiaojun Wan during my research intern at Peking University.
+I was privileged to have been advised by Prof. Xiaojun Wan during my research internship at Peking University.
+Currently, I am fortunately advised by and maintain a close connection with Prof. Wenhu Chen.

 Research Intersts
 ======
 My research interests mainly concentrate on Natural Language Processing.
 Here are some directions my previous work covered.

+*

+*

+*

 Recently, my research focus has been drawn towards the robustness of large language models, especially on math reasoning tasks.
-I am also interested in Retrieve-based Language Models and the application of LLMs on various domains
+I am also interested in Retrieve-based Language Models and the application of LLMs on various domains.

 Experience
 ======